vndr-code/Particle-Based-Viscoelastic-Fluid-Simulation-in-Julia/README.md

 This project implements a Lagrangian fluid simulation where the fluid is modeled as a set of interacting particles.
 Key techniques include:
 - **Double Density Relaxation:** A method to enforce incompressibility by computing two types of local densities and applying corrective displacements.
-- **Spring-Based Elasticity:** Particles are connected with springs to simulate viscoelastic behavior, with variable spring properties (e.g., stiffer at the bottom, softer at the top) to mimic the collapse of 3D printed concrete structures.
+- **Spring-Based Elasticity:** Particles are connected with springs to simulate viscoelastic behavior.
-- **Spatial Hashing:** An efficient neighbor search is implemented using spatial hashing, which is essential for scalability to 1000+ particles.
+- **Spatial Hashing:** An efficient neighbor search is implemented using spatial hashing, which is essential for scalability.
 - **Boundary Handling:** Fixed boundary collisions with sticky response to prevent particles from leaving the simulation domain.

 ## Project Structure